brevzin/cpp_proposals/2322_fold/fold.md

         if (not next) {
             return next;
         }
-        init = move(*next);
+        init = *move(next);
     }

     return init;
     ```

 Option (1) is a questionable option because of mutating state (note that we cannot use `predicate` as the constraint on the type, because `predicate`s are not allowed to mutate their arguments), but this approach is probably the most efficient due to not moving the accumulator at all.

+Option (2) seems like a strictly worse version than Option (1) for C++, due to not being able to use existing predicates.

-Option (2) is an awkward option for C++ because of general ergonomics.
-The provided lambda couldn't just return `continue_{x}` in one case and `done{y}` in another since those have different types, so you'd basically always have to provide `-> fold_while_t<T>` as a trailing-return-type.
+Option (3) is an awkward option for C++ because of general ergonomics.
+The provided lambda couldn't just return `continue_{x}` in one case and `break_{y}` in another since those have different types, so you'd basically always have to provide `-> fold_while_t<T, U>` as a trailing-return-type.
 This would also be the first (or second, see above) algorithm which actually meaningfully uses one of the standard library's sum types.

-Option (3) isn't a great option for C++ because we don't even have `expected<T, E>` in the standard library yet, and we'd also want to generalize this approach to any "truthy" type which would require coming up with a way to conceptualize (in the `concept` sense) "truthy" (since `optional<T>` would be a valid type as well, as well as any other the various user-defined versions out there).
+Option (4) isn't a great option for C++ because we don't even have `expected<T, E>` in the standard library yet (although hopefully imminent at this point), and we'd also want to generalize this approach to any "truthy" type which would require coming up with a way to conceptualize (in the `concept` sense) "truthy" (since `optional<T>` would be a valid type as well, as well as any other the various user-defined versions out there).

-Note that while the `expected<T, E>` version does convey failure semantically, more so than the `fold_result_t<T>` version, the latter can still be used to do so by simply returning a `fold_result_t<expected<T, E>>`.

 ## Iterator-returning folds